NoahLacchini/DeepDoggo/README.md

 The data used for this project includes:
 1. **Canine cancer data**: Collected from sources like the **European Nucleotide Archive** and **PubMed**.
 2. **Viral database**: Compiled using "Virus-Host DB" to include 74 viruses associated with dogs.
-3. **Formatted sequences**: Sequences were split into 50 bp (base pairs) fragments with overlap to balance the data between viral and non-viral reads.

 ## Installation and Usage
 1. Clone this Git repository: